pcaversaccio/hardhat-project-template-ts/README.md

 > The deployment script [`deploy.ts`](./scripts/deploy.ts) includes the `tenderly` Hardhat Runtime Environment (HRE) extension with the `verify` method.
 Please consider uncommenting and configuring the Tenderly `project`, `username`, `forkNetwork`, `privateVerification`, and `deploymentsDir` attributes in the [`hardhat.config.ts`](./hardhat.config.ts) file before deploying or remove this call.
 Also, for this plugin to function you need to create a `config.yaml` file at `$HOME/.tenderly/config.yaml` or `%HOMEPATH%\.tenderly\config.yaml` and add an `access_key` field to it.
 For further information, see [here](https://www.npmjs.com/package/@tenderly/hardhat-tenderly#installing-tenderly-cli).

 > For the deployment on the [zkSync Era](https://era.zksync.io/docs/) test network, you must add your to-be-deployed contract artifact to [`deploy-zksync.ts`](./deploy/deploy-zksync.ts), enable `zksync` in the [`hardhat.config.ts`](./hardhat.config.ts#L83) file, and then run `yarn compile`.
-Next, fund your deployer account on zkSync Era Testnet, configure your `.env` file accordingly, and simply run `yarn deploy:zksynctestnet`.
+Next, fund your deployer account on zkSync Era Testnet, setup the zkSync-related configuration variables accordingly, and simply run `yarn deploy:zksynctestnet`.
 Eventually, to verify the contract you can invoke: `npx hardhat verify --network zkSyncTestnet --constructor-args arguments.js <YOUR_CONTRACT_ADDRESS>`.
 The same approach applies if you want to deploy on the production network, except that you need to run `yarn deploy:zksyncmain` and use `--network zkSyncMain` for the contract verification.

 ## Running `CREATE2` Deployments